-About the showIan Hislop and Nick Newman’s fresh and funny stage adaptation of their BBC film The Wipers Times had come to the Arts Theatre, for a limited West End engagement.
-Inspired by the true story of the officers who created a satirical newspaper for their troops during World War One, The Wipers Times has enjoyed a sold-out tour across the UK and opened at the London venue in March 2017.
+About the showIan Hislop and Nick Newman’s critically acclaimed stage adaptation of their BBC film The Wipers Times returns to the Arts Theatre for a second West End engagement.
+Inspired by the true story of the soldiers who created a satirical newspaper for troops during World War One, The Wipers Times originally premiered 100 years after the Battle of the Somme.

-Set in a bombed-out building during the First World War, two officers discover a printing press that leads them to create a humorous newspaper to lift the spirits of their troops.
-Named The Wipers Times after the Belgian town of Ypres (which the British soldiers mispronounced as Wipers), comic sketches and spoofs were packed into the paper to boost morale amongst the soldiers.
+Set within a bombed-out building during the height of the First World War, two officers discover a printing press that leads them to create a notorious newspaper geared toward lifting the spirits of troops in the trenches.
+Dubbed The Wipers Times after the Belgian town of Ypres (which British soldiers mispronounced as Wipers), comic sketches and spoofs were packed into the paper to boost morale amongst the soldiers.

-Despite facing disapproval from the Top Brass and the endless onslaught of enemy attack, this extraordinary play demonstrates the real resilience in the face of extreme adversity.
-After rolling out prints for over two years, The Wipers Times takes place 100 years after the Battle of the Somme and the publication of paper.
+Despite facing disapproval from the Top Brass and an endless onslaught of enemy attack, this extraordinary play displays stark resilience in the face of extreme adversity, rolling out prints for over two years.

-Originally premiering in 2013 as a BBC film, The Wipers Times is written by Private Eye co-workers Ian Hislop and Nick Newman.
-Cast members include Kevin Brewer as Henderson, James Dutton as Roberts, George Kemp as Pearson, James Morgan as Barnes and Dan Tetsell as General Mitford.
+Originally premiering in 2013 as a BBC film, exactly 100 years after the paper’s publication, The Wipers Times is written by Private Eye’s Ian Hislop and Nick Newman.
+2017 cast members included Kevin Brewer as Henderson, James Dutton as Roberts, George Kemp as Pearson, James Morgan as Barnes and Dan Tetsell as General Mitford.